 - 1/8 teaspoon purified water

-Method: Place your finely grated soap into a heatproof dish and warm on the stove.
+Method: Place your finely grated soap into a heatproof dish and warm it on the stove.
 I put my heatproof dish into a pot on the stove.
 As the soap warms up add the water then add the activated charcoal and oil.
-Mix together with a wooden skewer and pour into your designated container.
+Mix with a wooden skewer and pour into your designated container.
 Let set.
 Wash your heatproof dish and skewer for next time.

 To use: Wet your mascara wand with a drop of water from the tap or use purified water.
-Rub across your mascara and apply to your lashes as you would normal mascara.
+Rub across your mascara and apply it to your lashes as you would normal mascara.
 The mascara dries quickly and there is no flaking.